The review originally appeared on the blog The World of Blue.

 And here it comes- the other k-beauty product review which I mentioned a few posts back.
 So today’s post is going to be all about The Face Shop Herb Day Cleansing Cream with Green Tea.
 Here it goes.

 According to RoseRoseShop, The Face Shop Herb Day Cleansing Cream with Green Tea is supposed to be ‘effective in skin cleansing’ while leaving ‘mild touch feel’.
 I couldn’t find anything more about the cream and what it’s supposed to do but I guess that’s understandable since its main purpose is to clean the face effectively.
-Under My thoughts subheading I’m checking this lonely claim against the reality.
+In My thoughts, I’m checking this lonely claim against the reality.

 Surprisingly for me, I bought this cleansing cream in a brick-and-mortar store TKMaxx.
 It cost me £4.99 so I saw it as a great bargain and didn’t hesitate even for a second to purchase it.
 The cream itself comes in this: